Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Call your dentist and save your tooth.

-When cavities are left untreated, the bacteria can travel deep into the tooth pulp and nerve.
+When cavities are left untreated, bacteria travel deep into the tooth pulp and nerve.
 The pulp houses the blood supply and nerve for the tooth.
-In response to bacterial invasion and to protect itself from the infection, the pulp will become inflamed.
-This inflammation can cause pain, sensitivity to pressure or temperature, and possibly nerve damage.
+Bacteria can cause the pulp to become inflamed, leading to pain, sensitivity to pressure or temperature and, possibly, nerve damage.
 With inflamed pulp, the blood supply to the tooth can be reduced or cut off completely.
-Without a blood supply, the pulp can die, and an abscess may develop.
+Without a blood supply, the pulp can die and an abscess may develop.

-Once a tooth has died, it may appear to be discolored and will no longer be sensitive to hot and cold.
-Treatment options for a pulp infection or dead tooth is generally limited to a root canal treatment or extraction.
+Once a tooth has died, it can become discolored and will lose sensitivity.
+Treatment options for a pulp infection or dead tooth are generally limited to a root canal treatment or extraction.

 Tooth Infections and What to Expect During a Dental Exam for Them

-Once you?re seated for an examination, your dentist will complete additional diagnostic procedures to check pulp vitality.
-You may have an X-ray taken, and the dentist may perform a few tests to determine if the tooth is still alive.
+Once you're seated for an examination, your dentist will perform more diagnostics on the pulp.
+You may have an X-ray taken and the dentist may perform a few tests to determine if the tooth is still alive.
 These may include:

-• Temperature Test- Your dentist may do a temperature test by applying a cold spray on a cotton swab and placing it on your tooth for 5-10 second.
-If you do not respond to the cold, the pulp of your tooth may be dead and in need of a root canal.
+• Temperature Test - Your dentist may do a temperature test by applying a cold spray on a cotton swab and placing it on your tooth for 5-10 seconds.
+If you do not feel the cold, the pulp of your tooth may be dead and in need of a root canal.
 A prolonged/lingering response is a sign that the pulp is inflamed.
 Your dentist may ask more questions or do more tests to diagnose the cause of your concern.

 Can the Tooth be Saved?